- Academic Affairs

 A. Informal Resolution

 Once a complaint has been made, the parties may elect to informally resolve the complaint.
-The EEO/AA Director will work with the parties to come to a mutually agreeable resolution.
+The Executive Director, Diversity and Inclusion will work with the parties to come to a mutually agreeable resolution.
 At any point during an informal resolution, the parties may request a formal investigation in accordance with the procedures contained herein.

-- After receiving a complaint and doing a preliminary review, the EEO/AA Director will determine whether the complaint alleges discrimination or retaliation and is subject to these Procedures.
-The EEO/AA Director will ensure that complaints subject to these Procedures are promptly investigated and resolved.
+- After receiving a complaint and doing a preliminary review, the Executive Director, Diversity and Inclusion will determine whether the complaint alleges discrimination or retaliation and is subject to these Procedures.
+The Executive Director, Diversity and Inclusion will ensure that complaints subject to these Procedures are promptly investigated and resolved.

-- The EEO/AA Director or another designee will conduct the investigation (“Investigator”).
+- The Executive Director, Diversity and Inclusion or another designee will conduct the investigation (“Investigator”).

 - The Investigator will interview the Respondent, Complainant and other relevant persons regarding their factual knowledge of the circumstances surrounding the complaint.
 The parties will be given the opportunity to present relevant witnesses and evidence.
 The Investigator is authorized to require UMB offices to produce relevant documentary evidence (e.g., emails, work records, prior grievances) relevant to the allegation.